LLM-for-Individuals-Groups-and-Society/llm-for-individuals-groups-and-society.github.io/pages/glb2022/index.md

 Our previous call for papers can be found [here](/glb2022/call-for-papers).

+# Registration
+Please [register for The Web Conference 2022](https://www2022.thewebconf.org/registration/) to join our workshop.
+A "Monday & Tuesday only" access (100 €) would be sufficient for joining us, including for the authors who are presenting their papers.
+We do not require the authors to be registered with the "Author" pass (250 € / 300 €).

 # Schedule

 All the time listed below are in the time of Lyon, France (Central European Summer Time, UTC+2) in 24-hour clock.
 The workshop will start at Apr 26, 2022 10:45 CEST<span id="viewerTime"></span>.